ericwbailey/ericwbailey.website/source/published/oh-shit-banners.md

 The headline treatments of oh shit banners are an example of <strong>intentionally breaking the rules</strong> a designed system establishes for itself.
 It intentionally forces the attention of the reader.

 Someone walking by a newsstand can’t help but notice an oh shit banner because of its visual prominence.
-Regular subscribers will also take notice, in that there is a purposeful breaking of the rules they have subconsciously become literate in, and used to.
+Subscribers will also take notice, in that there is a purposeful breaking of the rules they have subconsciously become literate in, and used to.

 ## Oh shit banners on the web